martinekbh/FYS-STK4155/README.md

 # FYS-STK4155
 This repository contains projects completed for the course FYS-STK4155 (Applied data analysis and machine learning) at the university of Oslo.
 Collaborators on the projects are Martine Tan, Aram Salihi, and Andras Philip Playan.
 All projects were done using Python and the scikit-learn library.
-In project 3, we also used Tensorflow.
+In project 3, we also used Tensorflow to train Concolutional Neural Networks.

 ## List of projects